Basis-Theory/basistheory-integration-guides/collections/guides/use/reveal-card-data-with-elements.md

 ## Demo Repository

+To better demonstrate this feature, we made available a [demo repository](https://github.com/Basis-Theory-Labs/display-card-example) that you can clone and run on your local machine.

 This repository showcases some best practices and techniques for simplifying working with [Elements](https://docs.basistheory.com/elements/#introduction), including:

-The repository uses a few of the [Element's user experience](https://docs.basistheory.com/elements/#introduction) features to better enhance the usage experience and to make testing easier like:
 - Shows how to build a `CardElement` for collecting cards that will be subsequently revealed.
 - Using the split `CardNumberElement`, `CardExpirationDateElement` and `CardVerificationCodeElement` to create a UI that resembles a credit card visually when revealing values.
 - Uses the `NextJS` server side API to fetch `expiring` application keys in real time.